Heinz Logo

-Despite its 150-year history, the Heinz logo hasn’t changed that often, with a later variation of the emblem used alongside the current logo.
+Despite its 150-year history, the Heinz logo has changed infrequently, with a later variation of the emblem used alongside the current logo.
 All this speaks of the company’s conservatism, stability, and commitment to unchanging values.

 Heinz: Brand overview